-'Last year we announced the raising of the licensing threshold to 100 MW.
+"Last year we announced the raising of the licensing threshold to 100 MW."
 Following the success of this reform and the enthusiasm shown by the private sector, we will remove the licensing threshold for embedded generation completely."

-Since the licensing threshold was raised to 100 MW in October 2021, the pipeline of private sector projects has grown to over 100 projects with more than 9 000 MW of new capacity.
-A further amendment to Schedule 2 has been published which would remove the licensing requirement for generation projects of any size.
+Since the licensing threshold was

+raised to 100 MW in October 2021, the pipeline of private sector projects has grown to over 100 projects with more than 9 000 MW of new capacity.

+Schedule 2 has now been amended to remove the licensing requirement for generation projects of any size.